lbedon/DataProductsCourse/index.md

 ## Introduction

-**Visualizing the Forbes Global 2000 dataset from 2017**
+`Visualizing the Forbes Global 2000 dataset from 2017`

-This App aims to provide a handling data visualisation for *Forbes Global 2000* dataset from 2017 as part of the Data Products Course in the Data Science Specialization from the [Johns Hopkins University](http://www.jhu.edu) in [Coursera](https://www.coursera.org/specializations/jhu-data-science).
+This App aims to provide a handling data visualization for *Forbes Global 2000* dataset from 2017 as part of the Data Products Course in the Data Science Specialization from the [Johns Hopkins University](http://www.jhu.edu) in [Coursera](https://www.coursera.org/specializations/jhu-data-science).